Decide which cluster to use

 There is no charge for storage.
 Nobel uses the OIT home file system for storage.
 Adroit has its own file system.
 All other clusters use the /tigress parallel file system.
 All /tigress users are automatically given 512 GB storage quota and access to the tigressdata server for interactive access to their /tigress files.

 Proposals for the large cluster systems should be submitted as PDF or MS Word documents not to exceed 3 pages.
-The proposal, which should be emailed to curt@Princeton.EDU, should include:
+The proposal, which can be submitted through an online form, should include:

 - Which system or systems you need to use

 - A list of researchers who will need accounts

 - The faculty member(s) who is sponsoring the project

 - The scientific background for your project including scientific merit of the proposed work

 - The programming approach for your project:

 - Programming language

 - Required libraries

 - The resource requirements for your project: